Iamthelaw/notes/✅ code-complete.md

 #### Old Wives’ Tales

 - Reducing the lines of code in a high-level language improves the speed or size of the resulting machine code — false!
 - Certain operations are probably faster or smaller than others — false!
-You must always mea- sure performance to know whether your changes helped or hurt your program.
+You must always measure performance to know whether your changes helped or hurt your program.
 If you want your program to be portable, techniques that improve performance in one environment can degrade it in others.
 - You should optimize as you go — false!
   - **It’s almost impossible to identify performance bottlenecks before a program is working completely**.
 Programmers are very bad at guessing which four percent of the code accounts for 50 percent of the execution time, and so programmers who optimize as they go will, on average, spend 96 percent of their time optimizing code that doesn’t need to be optimized.
   - In the rare case in which developers identify the bottlenecks correctly, they overkill the bottlenecks they’ve identified and allow others to become critical.
 Again, the ultimate effect is a reduction in performance.
 Optimizations done after a system is complete can identify each problem area and its relative importance so that optimization time is allocated effectively.